qosf/monthly-challenges/README.md

 # QOSF Monthly Challenges

-Repository containing monthly challenges in quantum computing.
+A repository containing monthly challenges in quantum computing.

 ## Current Challenge

-**Link to Problem Notebook**: [July 2021 Challenge](challenge-2021.07-jul/challenge-2021.07-jul.ipynb) - Quantum State Tomography
+**Link to Challenge Notebook**: [August 2021 Challenge](challenge-2021.07-aug/challenge-2021.07-aug.ipynb) - W states

-**Release date**: July 21st, 2021
+**Release date**: August 19th, 2021

-**Submission deadline (optional):** August 18th, 2021
+**Submission deadline (optional):** September 16, 2021

+You can see previous challenges [here](#previous-challenges).

 ## How it Works

-These challenges will help you hone your general quantum computing skills by tackling some problems.
+These challenges will help you hone your quantum computing skills by being exposed to a variety of problems in different areas.

-We release a new question every month.
-These are open to everybody and you're welcome to try your hand at solving them either individually or as a team.
+We release a new challenge every month that are open to anyone and everyone.
+You're welcome to try your hand at solving them individually or as a team.

-- You are free to use any framework that you like, and submit your solutions in any format.
-Just make sure they're easy to evaluate.
+You are free to use any framework that you like and submit your solutions in any format.
+Just make sure that they're easy to evaluate.

-**You're also welcome to *contribute* challenge questions!
-Open an issue on this repo and describe the question, we'll take a look at it!**
+**You're also welcome to *contribute* challenges!
+Open an issue on this repo and describe your idea and we'll be happy to take a look at it!**

 ## Tentative Timeline

-- We will try and release each challenge on the same date every month.
+- We try and release each challenge on the same date every month, but some times this varies (hey, we're all volunteers).
-- You get a month's time to solve each question, but if you wish to have your solution reviewed please aim to submit your solution within the first 2 or 3 weeks (to allow for sufficient time for reviews).
+- You get a month's time to solve each challenge, but if you wish to have your solution reviewed please aim to submit your solution within the first 2 or 3 weeks (to allow for sufficient time for reviews).

 ## Submission

 - Please fork this repository and use that to work on your solutions to the challenges.
-	- Follow the folder structure that you see here.
-For each challenge, create a directory in your repo called `challenge-xx`, where xx is the challenge number.
-	- Under this directory, create a folder with your github username (all lowercase, separated-by-hyphens).
+	- Under the challenge directory you wish to attempt to solve, create a folder with your github username (all lowercase, separated-by-hyphens).
 Your solution goes into this directory.
+Look at prior submissions for examples if you are not clear on this.
+	- Do not delete or modify any of the original challenge files since this will show up when you submit your solution.
 - If you complete a challenge and want to "submit" your solution, raise a Pull Request (PR) from your repo to ours.
-- If your solutions works, we'll merge it to our repo.
+- **After you submit your PR, you must find at least one other reviewer to review your work**.
+Your reviewer could be a fellow challenge submitter (trade off reviews!), reach out individually to another community member on Slack, or post in the [#monthly-challenges](https://qosf.slack.com/archives/C01D2GB1DMM) channel asking for a review.
-- The best ones will be given a shout-out! 😃
+- We will give shout-outs to the best submissions! 😃
 - Note that if you're working as a team, it is sufficient to submit just one PR.
+Please make sure to have all of your teammates properly credited in your solution.

 ## Evaluation